lafvintech/LAFVIN_ESP32_DIY_Electronic_Piano/docs/source/QuickStartGuide.rst

    <div style="margin-top: 30px;"></div>

+**By watching this video, you can use it quickly:**

-The video contains the assembly steps of the electronic piano, the code burning method, the description of the web page control connection, and the function demonstration.
-By watching this video, you can use it quickly; For more detailed instructions, please continue to read the following graphic tutorial.
+- The video contains the assembly steps of the electronic piano, the code burning method, the description of the web page control connection, and the function demonstration.

+- For more detailed instructions, please continue to read the following graphic tutorial.

 ----